Grow a Garden

-Grow a Garden is a free-to-play multiplayer idle video game released on Roblox on March 26, 2025.
+Grow a Garden (colloquially abbreviated as GAG) is a free-to-play multiplayer idle video game released on Roblox on March 26, 2025.
 In it, players tend to their garden by buying seeds and harvesting crops for money.
 The game is known for achieving exceptionally high concurrent user counts (CCU), peaking at 22.3 million players online on August 23, 2025.
-Previous CCU peaks include over 16 million on June 21, the highest ever recorded in video game history (surpassing Fortnites 15.3 million), and over 5 million on May 17, beating the previous record for a Roblox game.
-The game is co-owned by its original developer BMWLux and Splitting Point Studios, a development team led by Janzen Madsen (known online as Jandel), with Do Big Studios holding a minority share.
+Previous CCU peaks include over 16 million on June 21, the highest ever recorded in video game history (surpassing Fortnites 15.3 million), and over 5 million on May 18, beating the previous record for a Roblox game.
+The game is co-owned by its original developer BMWLux and Splitting Point Studios, a development team led by Jandel, with DoBig Studios holding a minority share.

 Gameplay

 A player on their plot with starter crops.
 Late-game crops are visible in the background.

 Grow a Garden is a farming-themed idle game.
 The player begins with an empty plot of farmland among other players' plots and in-game currency called Sheckles (¢) to buy carrot seeds.
 By planting and harvesting crops, which continue to grow even while the player is offline, they can earn more Sheckles to buy more progressively exotic plant seeds.
 The seeds may go in and out of stock, and exclusive items are released weekly that players must be online to claim, helping to boost player retention.

 Players can obtain pets by opening loot boxes.
 Roblox's built-in premium currency, Robux, can be used to speed up waiting, gain additional perks, and steal others' crops.
 The game's aesthetics feature studded textures evocative of old-school Roblox games.
 Its soundtrack is composed of classical music, such as Wolfgang Amadeus Mozart's Rondo Alla Turca.